ArmDeveloperEcosystem/arm-learning-paths/content/learning-paths/cross-platform/matrix/3-code-1.md

 With the infrastructure set up to build and test the Matrix library, you can now code the library.

-In this section, you will add the core functionality of the library as well as unit tests to ensure functional correctness.
+In this section, you add the core functionality of the library as well as unit tests to ensure functional integrity.

 ## About error handling

-Error handling is a critical aspect of programming, balancing safety and security with performance.
+Error handling is a critical aspect of programming; balancing safety and security with performance.
 Depending on the context, the correct balance point may vary.
-For example, in the case of high performance computing for weather forecast, the dataset is extremely large (and ever increasing), but can be considered secure and curated.
+For example, in the case of high performance computing for weather forecast, the dataset is extremely large and ever increasing, but can be considered secure and curated.
 On the other hand, if the data used in the computations can be adversely computed or altered, it is preferable to have checks, such as out-of-bound access, enabled.

-In the Matrix processing library, you will implement 2 types of
+In the Matrix processing library, you implement two types of
 checks:

-- checks that impact performance (such as checking for out-of bound access at each access).
-Those checks are only enabled in the `Debug` builds and the program will exit with an assertion failure if a check fails.
+- Checks that impact performance, such as checking for out-of bound access at each access.
+These checks are only enabled in the `Debug` builds and the program exits with an assertion failure if a check fails.
-- checks with minor performance impact (such as checking the matrices have the correct dimensions in a matrix multiplication).
-Those checks are always enabled and the program will exit with a message.
+- Checks with minor performance impact, such as checking that the matrices have the correct dimensions in a matrix multiplication.
+These checks are always enabled and the program exits with a message.

 The idea here is to make the program fail in a noticeable way.
-Of course, in a real world application, the error should be caught and dealt with by the application (if it can).
+Of course, in a real world application, the error should be caught and dealt with by the application, if it can.
 Error handling, and especially recovering from errors, can be a very complex topic.

 At the top of file `include/Matrix/Matrix.h`, include `<cassert>` to get the